Musicademy worship training days for the whole worship team.

 Andy Chamberlain is a co-founder of Musicademy and Worship Backing Band.
 Andy is a guitarist and in the past has played for Matt Redman, Tim Hughes, Vicky Beeching, Brenton Brown and many others.
 Presenter of Musciademy’s Worship Guitar DVDs and Playing By Ear DVDs.
 Andy writes a monthly column for Worship Leader Magazine and regularly teaches music and worship seminars in both the UK and North America.

 Tim Martin has recently moved on from the role of music minister of Christ Church Clifton in Bristol to pursue various music-related opportunities.
 He is a graduate of the Theology, Music and Worship course at London School of Theology and has previously worked as a high school music teacher.
 Tim is a multi-instrumentalist and presents Musicademy’s Worship Keyboard, Orchestral Instrument and Band Skills DVDs.
 Andy and Tim’s Band Skills workshops reveal them to be an undiscovered musical compedy duo.

 Nicki Rogers is an accomplished singer songwriter, who has recorded several critically acclaimed solo albums.
 Her own singing career has taught her the value of good singing technique, and the practical advantages of having the right kind of vocal coaching.
 Nicki uses a variety of established teaching methods aimed at ensuring that each student has a tailor made pathway to reach their potential.
 Nicki currently works with students at Radley College in Oxfordshire and London School of Theology, and tutors privately.

-Deborah Clarke will lead the vocals workshop in Northwood.
-Deborah was Musicademy’s first vocals tutor and features on the Musicademy Worship Vocals DVDs as a singing “student”.
+Deborah Clarke was Musicademy’s first vocals tutor and features on the Musicademy Worship Vocals DVDs as a singing “student”.
 She is a multi-talented singer, songwriter who as well as gaining a distinction at the Academy of Contemporary Music, has written tracks and sung on a number of professional albums.
 As well as being an accomplished vocals coach Deborah also sings in the Musicademy function band.